Uber drivers are entitled to worker rights, UK's top court rules

 "We are committed to doing more and will now consult with every active driver across the UK to understand the changes they want to see."

-The gig economy, where people tend to work for one or more companies on a job-by-job basis, has faced criticism from unions who say it is exploitative, while businesses say many of those working in this enjoy the flexibility.
+The gig economy, where people tend to work for one or more companies on a job-by-job basis, has faced criticism from unions which say it is exploitative, while businesses say many of those working in such jobs enjoy the flexibility.

-It could still take several months for the details of Friday's decision to be worked out if a further employment tribunal hearing is needed to sort through practicalities over sums owed to drivers.
+It could still take several months for the details of yesterday's decision to be worked out if a further employment tribunal hearing is needed to sort through practicalities over sums owed to drivers.